 Putting it all together we have

-As $\M$ is only of size $r \times r$ where $r << n$, and in this paper $r=25$, calculation of a Cholesky factorisation, or eigen decomposition, is computationally tractable.
-In practice, we opt for an eigen decomposition to avoid numerical issues that can arise with very small eigenvalues.
+As $\M$ is only of size $r \times r$, where $r << n$ (in this paper $r=25$), calculation of a Cholesky factorisation, or Eigen-decomposition, is computationally tractable.
+In practice, we use an Eigen-decomposition to avoid numerical issues that can arise with very small Eigenvalues.

-\subsection{Log-determinant}
+\subsection{Log-Determinant}